 The JSON format is defined in RFC 8259.
 It is partially self-describing because each field has a name encoded in addition to the value, however, JSON has no mechanism to qualify names with namespaces.

-Any value for a Built-In type that is NULL shall be encoded as the JSON literal ‘null’ if the value is an element of an array.
-If the NULL value is for a field within a Structureor Union, the field shall not be encoded.
+Any value for a nullable Built-In type that is NULL shall be encoded as the JSON literal ‘null’ if the value is an element of a JSON array.
+If the NULL value is for a field within a JSON object, the field shall be omitted when using the CompactEncoding.
+When using the VerboseEncoding, the field is encoded as the JSON literal ‘null’.

 (See the XML encoding of 64-bit values described in 5.3.1.3).